MetalHexx/TeensyROM-UI/README.md

 #### Realtime Programming Development Environment
 The automatic detection and synchronization of files has potential for realtime development or music making applications.
 Send your feature suggestions for anything I can do to help here.

-#### Kids / Social Activities
+#### Kids
 Kids have short attention spans.
 The randomization features are invaluable here and will keep them engaged for much longer.
 Try the play timer to automatically jump to new games.

 #### Conference / Meetup Demonstration Booths
 The selectable play timer provides a great way to automatically launch titles for hands free demonstration at a conference or meetup.